 f.
 Maximum Medi-Cal Shortfall.
-To satisfy the New-Medi-Cal Beneficiaries Commitment, CPMC shall not be required to incur costs of more than Nine Million Five Hundred Thousand Dollars (\$9,500,000) per fiscal year, increased each fiscal year by the lower of the Medical Rate of Inflation or six percent (6%) (the "Maximum Medi-Cal Shortfall").
+To satisfy the New-Medi-Cal Beneficiaries Commitment, CPMC shall not be required to incur costs of more than Nine

+Million Five Hundred Thousand Dollars (\$9,500,000) per fiscal year, increased each fiscal year by the lower of the Medical Rate of Inflation or six percent (6%) (the "Maximum Medi-Cal Shortfall").
 The Maximum Medi-Cal Shortfall is the difference on a yearly basis between: (i) the costs incurred by CPMC in satisfying the New Medi-Cal Beneficiaries Commitment by providing hospital services (including inpatient and outpatient services and associated inpatient and outpatient ancillary and diagnostic services) to New Enrollees; and (ii) the revenue received by CPMC from any source for providing such services to the New Enrollees for that fiscal year.
-For purposes of this Section, CPMC's "costs" shall mean the reasonable cost of providing the applicable services as determined in accordance with Medicare/Medi-Cal cost finding principles.
-These costs may be derived by (1) adjusting hospital charges by the Cost-to-Charge Ratio (i.e., Total Operating Expenses less Other Operating Revenue, divided by Total Gross Patient Revenue) as determined by and consistent with OSHPD reporting, and (2) adjusting pro rata CPMC's total costs for the Cumulative Medi-Cal Managed Care Beneficiaries based on the percentage of Existing Enrollees versus New Enrollees.
+For purposes of this Section, CPMC's "costs" shall mean the reasonable cost of providing the applicable services as determined in accordance with reasonable cost finding principles consistently applied.
+These costs may in part be derived by (1) adjusting hospital charges by the Cost-to-Charge Ratio (i.e., Total Operating Expenses less Other Operating Revenue, divided by Total Gross Patient Revenue) as determined by and consistent with OSHPD reporting, and (2) adjusting pro rata CPMC's total costs for the Cumulative Medi-Cal Managed Care Beneficiaries based on the percentage of Existing Enrollees versus New Enrollees.
 For example, for the adjustment in clause (2) above, if CPMC's total costs for the Cumulative Medi-Cal Managed Care Beneficiaries is Six Million Dollars, and the Cumulative Medi-Cal Managed Care Beneficiaries consists of one-third Existing Enrollees and two-thirds New Enrollees, then two-thirds of the CPMC's costs for the Cumulative Medi-Cal Managed Care Beneficiaries shall be CPMC's costs for the New Enrollees when determining whether the Maximum Medi-Cal Shortfall has been exceeded.
-Any additional costs incurred by CPMC in securing physician services for New Enrollees may be included in the Baseline Commitment, but shall not count toward determination of the Maximum Medi-Cal Shortfall.